Shanibudi/FatTree-Network-Topology-Generation-and-Analysis/README.md

 Each pod has k/2 edge + k/2 aggregation switches.

 ## Requirements-
-In order to run this code, you will need ti install the folowing dependencies:
+In order to run this code, you will need to install the following dependencies:

 ```pip install networkx matplotlib numpy```